Shree Ganeshay Namah

 3)They believed that they would win the match.

-Would that is a special construction used to express deeper wish that was not fulfilled—
+It is a special construction used to express a deeper wish that was not fulfilled

 Eg. 1)Would that you were my friend.(It means I wish you were my friend)